nielssp/nielssp.dk/content/published/notes-on-raycasting.md

 };
 ```

-For the first step the ray only has to travel from the player's position to the nearest cell boundary.
+For the first step, the ray only has to travel from the player's position to the nearest cell boundary.
 To calculate `sideDistX` in the above example we can simply scale `deltaDistX` by the distance from the player to the nearest vertical cell boundary to the right:

 ```
 sideDistX = (1 - (playerPosX - mapPosX)) * deltaDistX
 ```

-If the ray was pointing to the left instead of to the right (i.e. when `rayDirX` is negative) we would instead use the distance to the nearest cell boundary to the left:
+If the ray had been pointing to the left instead of to the right (i.e. when `rayDirX` is negative) we would instead have used the distance to the nearest cell boundary to the left:

 ```
 sideDistX = (playerPosX - mapPosX) * deltaDistX
 ```

 We do the same thing for `sideDistY`.
-At the same time we'll also determine whether to increment or decrement the coordinates with each step (the `step` vector):
+At the same time, we'll also determine whether to increment or decrement the coordinates with each step (the `step` vector):

 ```typescript
 const sideDist = {x: 0, y: 0};